 Of the four offerings in the Cornelius & Anthony portfolio, the Cornelius is unique in that it is produced at El Titan de Bronze in Miami, Florida (the other three offerings are made at La Zona cigars in Esteli, Nicaragua).
-Common to many El Titan de Bronze cigars, the Cornelius utilizes an Ecuadorian wrapper and binder over Nicaraguan filler.
+Common to many El Titan de Bronze cigars, the Cornelius utilizes an Ecuadorian wrapper and binder over Dominican and Nicaraguan filler.
 The Robusto is one of three sizes in the portfolio.

 The Cornelius Robusto delivers notes of natural tobacco, cedar, wood, and white pepper.
 The cigar was in a similar wheelhouse to what I got when I smoked the Cornelius Toro.
 The main difference is the sweetness on the Robusto seemed to be much more refined.
 Like the Toro, there was an increase in spice during the last third, but it never became overpowering.
 The flavors seemed a little more bolder on the Robusto as compared as I assessed this as a medium to full-bodied smoke.
 The strength held at a medium level.